 How do I arrange library instruction?

-If you are interested in arranging library instruction for your course, you can either contact the liaison librarian for your discipline or complete the instruction request form to begin the conversation.
+If you are interested in arranging library instruction for your course, you can either contact the liaison librarian for your discipline or follow the steps above to begin the conversation.